ClxS/Stardew-Farmhand/README.md

 - Revolution Installer - Console (EXE).
 This runs RevolutionPatcher, expecting the Stardew Valley and Stardew Revolution files to be adjacent to it.

 - Revolution Installer - UI (EXE).
 This runs RevolutionPatcher too.
-Though it's not complete, the completed version is the file we should distribute to users.
-Using ILRepacker, it's dependency DLLs (RevolutionPacker, Revolution) can be self contained.
-This one will also support downloading of the most recent Revolution DLL from the internet.
+Once it's complete, this will be the file we actually distribute out.
+It should automatically bundle the required binaries (Revolution, RevolutionUI, RevolutionPatcherCommon, RevolutionPatcherFirstPass, RevolutionPatcherSecondPass) and extract them at runtime.
+At the final stages, this should allow for updated binaries to be fetched from the internet.

 ##Mods